AdobeDocs/experience-manager-65.de-DE/help/assets/mac-api-assets.md

 For information about elements in Content Fragments see [Content Fragments Support in Experience Manager Assets HTTP API](/help/assets/assets-api-content-fragments.md#content-fragments).

-In Experience Manager verfügt ein Ordner über die folgenden Komponenten:
+In [!DNL Experience Manager] a folder has the following components:

 * Einrichtungen: Die untergeordneten Elemente von Assets sind ihre Darstellungen.
 * Eigenschaften.